-When we are ready to write, we start by hearing and writing the initial sound in words, then move on to writing CVC words and ending the year with the target of writing simple sentences.
+When we are ready to write real words, we start by hearing and writing the initial sound in words, then move on to writing CVC words and ending the year with the target of writing sentences.
 When writing sentences, it is really important that we remember to start with a capital letter, separate our words with finger spaces, put our letters on the line and remember a full stop at the end.
 We use this simple reminder to help us remember everything we need to make a super sentence.

 Click the button below to find out more about Phonics at Franche, as well as more information on Early Years Reading.